JacobKukuk/JacobKukuk/README.md

 From full-stack apps to enterprise systems, I’ve built, fixed, and scaled it all.
 I focus on crafting tools that last, perform, and make people’s work easier.

 ### Community Impact
 I use tech to give back.
-I lead **Vegas Open Network (VONet)**, a nonprofit project bringing fair and open internet access to underserved communities through mesh networking and BGP routing.
+I lead **Vegas Open Network (VONet)**, a nonprofit project bringing fair and open internet access to underserved communities through mesh networking.

 ---